jamesncox/portfolio-v2/src/notes.md

 [] Figure out how to remove clickable white space after SEE MORE POSTS and SEE MORE PROJECTS

+[] Not in love with --brick-red, is there a better accent color for body.light color scheme?

 # Completed Todos

 # Removed from 1300px media query